-"Let's swim around and see," he said, "if these are indeed voices, we'll find the source."
+"Let's swim around and see," he said, "if there are voices indeed, we'll see the speakers."

-All of them moved forward.
-After some time, the voices were heard well underwater.
-A moment after, the friends could hear the meaning.
-All of them cried a single word: "Help!"
-The bizukas immediately picked up speed.
+All of them headed forward.
+In some time, the voices already were heard well underwater.
+A moment after, the friends could hear what they meant.
+All of them cried one word: "Help!"
+The bizukas put on speed immediately.

 Behind the next corner, they saw an unusual spectacle.
-On the slope of a small underwater mountain, there was a small ship which was heavily overgrown with corals.
-Around it circled a dozen young groupers.
-Time and again they shouted one word: "Help!"
+On the slope of a small underwater mountain, there lay a not big ship, which was heavily overgrown with corals.
+Around her, there circled a dozen of young groupers.
+Time and again they cried one word: "Help!"